NSW control guideline for public health units

 3. Routine prevention activities

-• development and dissemination of educational material regarding the monkeypox virus infection to key priority groups
+• Development and dissemination of educational material regarding monkeypox virus infection to key priority groups.

-• establish partnerships with local sexual health clinics, S100 GP and other high-caseload practices, to facilitate testing and connect cases and contacts with relevant community support organisations
+• Establish partnerships with local sexual health clinics, s100 GPs and other high-caseload practices, to facilitate testing and connect cases and contacts with relevant community support organisations.

-• engage with local community-controlled LGBTIQ, people living with HIV and sex worker organisations to increase communications on universal prevention measures and importance of vaccination.
+• Engage with local community-controlled LGBTQ, people living with HIV and sex worker organisations to increase communications on universal prevention measures and importance of vaccination.

 • If having sex while travelling or attending venues or events where intimate contact with a large number of people occurs, condom use is recommended and individuals should be aware of the risk of mpox - however condoms may not be sufficient to stop transmission based on the location of lesions, and the ability for monkeypox virus to be transmitted via respiratory droplets or other fomites such as clothes/linen.

-• Limiting sexual contact with partners when returning from overseas for three weeks following their return.
+• Limiting sexual contact with partners for three weeks following exposure in a setting where mpox transmission has occurred.

 Vaccination

-Mpox is vaccine-preventable.
-The global supply of vaccines is limited, and vaccination should be prioritised for higher risk priority groups.
+Vaccines to prevent or reduce mpox infection and severity are available.
 Both post-exposure preventative vaccination (PEPV) and primary preventative vaccination (PPV) can reduce the likelihood of widespread community transmission.

 4. Surveillance objectives